Determinantal Sieving: Introduction

 For applications to exact and parameterized algorithms, more powerful transformations are available.
 The most well known is \emph{multilinear detection}: Given a polynomial $P(X)$, does the monomial expansion of $P$ contain a monomial of degree $k$ which is \emph{multilinear}, i.e., where every variable has degree at most one?
 Slightly more generally, to avoid undesired cancellations, we consider the following.
 Let $P(X,Y)$ be a polynomial in two sets of variables $X$ and $Y$.
 Say that a monomial $m$ is \emph{$k$-multilinear in $Y$} if the total degree of $m$ in $Y$ is $k$ (not counting any contributions from $X$) and every variable in $Y$ has degree at most one in $m$.
 Then the following is known.

-\begin{lemma}[Multilinear detection~\cite{Bjorklund14detsum,BjorklundHKK17narrow}] Let $P(X,Y)$ be a polynomial over a field of characteristic 2.
+\begin{lemma}[Multilinear detection~\cite{Bjorklund14detsum,BjorklundHKK17narrow}] Let $P(X,Y)$ be a polynomial over a field of characteristic~2.
 There is a polynomial $Q(X,Y)$, that can be computed using $O^*(2^k)$ evaluations of $P$, such that $Q$ is not identically zero if and only if $P$ contains a monomial that is $k$-multilinear in $Y$. \end{lemma}

-For example, consider again the case where $A$ is the modified adjacency matrix of a graph $G$, and scale every entry $A(u,v)$ by a new variable $y_v$.
-Then the terms of $A^k(u,v)$ that are multilinear in $Y=\{y_v \mid v \in V\}$ enumerate $k$-edge \emph{paths} from $u$ to $v$, i.e., multilinear detection and a PIT algorithm solve the \textsc{$k$-Path} problem.
+For example, consider again the case where $A$ is the modified adjacency matrix of a graph $G$, and scale every entry $A[u,v]$ by a new variable $y_v$.
+Then the terms of $A^k[u,v]$ that are multilinear in $Y=\{y_v \mid v \in V\}$ enumerate $k$-edge \emph{paths} from $u$ to $v$, i.e., multilinear detection and a PIT algorithm solve the \textsc{$k$-Path} problem.
 This idea was pioneered by Koutis~\cite{Koutis08ICALP} and improved by Williams and Koutis~\cite{KoutisW09limits,Williams09IPL}, using a different approach based on group algebra; the above polynomial sieving result is by Björklund et al.~\cite{Bjorklund14detsum,BjorklundHKK17narrow}.
-Brand et al.~\cite{BrandDH18} proposed yet another approach using \emph{exterior algebra} to develop deterministic algorithms.
 Multilinear detection and other algebraic sieving has had many applications, including Bj\"orklund's celebrated algorithm for finding undirected Hamiltonian cycles in time $O^*(1.66^n)$~\cite{Bjorklund14detsum} and an algorithm solving \textsc{$k$-Path} in time $O^*(1.66^k)$~\cite{BjorklundHKK17narrow}.
-See Koutis and Williams~\cite{KoutisW16CACM} for an overview.
+See Koutis and Williams~\cite{KoutisW16CACM} for an overview; other related work is surveyed in Section~\ref{ssec:related}.